derrickpelletier/expressive-routes/README.md

-Transform hierarchically structured routes into express routes.
+A really simple helper to transform hierarchically structured routes into express routes.
 Supports trigger characters to add middleware downstream.

 Get it like this: `npm install expressive-routes`